-We have audited the Group financial statements of Mazars LLP for the year ended 31 August 2021 which comprise the Consolidated statement of comprehensive income, Consolidated statement of financial position, the Consolidated statement of changes in members' equity and members' interests, Consolidated statement of cash flows and the related notes, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
+We have audited the Consolidated financial statements of Mazars LLP for the year ended 31 August 2022 which comprise the Consolidated statement of comprehensive income, Consolidated statement of financial position, Consolidated statement of changes in members' equity and members' interests, Consolidated statement of cash flows and the related notes numbers 1 to 23, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted international accounting standards in conformity with the requirements of the Companies Act 2006.